ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

 ### 5.1 Input Records

-Input records must include the following fields of the correct types:
+Input records for thr target period must include the following fields of the correct types:

 * Unique Identifier – Any e.g., Business Reporting Unit for a given contributor
 * Period – String in "YYYYMM" format